wen-l-liu/HotSpot/README.md

 #### Colours

 HotSpot's primary colour scheme is red, which symbolises the spiciness and intensity of hot sauces.
-Red conveys the products' spicy nature right away and is vibrant and striking.
+Red conveys the products' spicy nature immediately and is vibrant and striking.
 Green is used sparingly to create visual contrast and highlight positive actions (such as confirmation buttons or success messages).
 This contrast highlights key interactive elements without being overpowering to the user.

 For simplicity and optimal readability, the website is primarily white with black text.
 The content remains the main focus thanks to this simple, minimalistic design, and the vivid red and green accents effectively draw attention to calls to action and important feedback.